 However, he was equally comfortable with the Hollywood community.
 Movie producers, directors, screenwriters, actors, and costume designers were close friends.
-Growing up with his mother in New York and then Beverly Hills meant growing up with composers like the Gershwins and Jerome Kern, comedians/humorists like Will Rogers, W. C. Fields, Eddy Cantor, stars like John Barrymore, Judy Garland, Tracy and Hepburn, and directors like George Cukor.
+Growing up with his mother in New York and then Beverly Hills meant growing up with composers like the Gershwins and Jerome Kern, comedians/humorists like Will Rogers, W. C. Fields, Eddie Cantor, stars like John Barrymore, Judy Garland, Tracy and Hepburn, and directors like George Cukor.
 Throughout his adult life, Brice and his wife frequented the Beverly Hills home of Brice’s sister and brother-in-law, Ray Stark, one of Hollywood’s most successful agents and producers from the 1950’s to the 2000’s.
 The Brices regularly dined at the Starks’ and watched the latest movies with them and their industry friends or attended the Starks’ gala parties.

 Yet other groups of friends included academics, novelists, doctors, psychologists, composers, architects, museum curators, and others.

-Vincent Price, actor and art collector, who had studied art history at Yale and was a member of the Courtauld Institute, London.
+Vincent Price, actor, gallerist, and art collector, who had studied art history at Yale and was a member of the Courtauld Institute, London.
 Price briefly had his own art gallery and throughout his life promoted the arts in Los Angeles including supporting what has become the Vincent Price Museum on the campus of East Los Angeles Community College.
 (For more on Vincent Price, please see: Library/Links/Colleagues and Friends/Price, Vincent)

 Ann (Perls) Rosener, photographer who became famous during WWII for photographing women on the home front.
 After the war she was married briefly to Frank Perls and remained good friends with him until his death.
 After WWII, she worked as a photographer for Time and Life magazines, and then a graphics designer on the 1950’s TV show, Death Valley Days.
-She also worked on the movie Around the World in 80 Days which was written by Barbara Poe’s husband, James Poe (see Barbara Poe below) and which received one its five Oscars for Best Screen Play.
+She also worked on the movie Around the World in 80 Days, which was written by Barbara Poe’s husband, James Poe (see Barbara Poe below) and which received one of its five Oscars for Best Screenplay.
 In the 1960’s, Rosener moved from Los Angeles to Menlo Park and worked at Stanford University as a graphic designer.
-There, she worked with Brice’s close friend, Richard Diebenkorn, on his Stanford catalogues in the early 1960’s.
+There, she worked with Brice’s close friend, Richard Diebenkorn, on his Stanford catalogs in the early 1960’s.
 In 1991, she edited and designed for her publishing company, Occasional Works, a collection of eleven poems by C.P.
 Cavafy entitled, In Simple Clothes, which was illustrated by William Brice with original etchings.
 (For more on Ann (Perls) Rosener, please see: Photo Album/Diebenkorn and Brice, as well as Library/Links/Colleagues and Friends/Rosener, Ann (Perls)).

-Barbara Poe alsopainted and actively supported the arts.
+Barbara Poe also painted and actively supported the arts.
 Her father, Bernard Reis, was an art collector and at the center of the New York art world for many years.
 He advised Brice on Brice’s 1958 sabbatical trip to Europe that was dedicated to the study of French and Italian frescoes.
 (For more on Bernard Reis, please see: Library/Links/Colleagues and Friends/Reis, Bernard)

 The Brodys began collecting art in the 1950’s at the urging of Francie’s father and stepmother, Albert and Mary Lasker.
 Their collection eventually included Moore, Braque, Bonnard, Picasso, Giacometti, Chagall, Degas, Dufy, Matisse, Renoir, and Rodin, as well as Calder mobiles, Etruscan artifacts, and Japanese prints.